 The role of comparative market analysis (CMA)

-A comparative market analysis is the most reliable tool for setting your asking price.
-Your agent uses recent Deeds Office transfer data and platforms like Lightstone to identify homes comparable to yours, in location, size, age, and condition, that have sold recently.
-From this data, a realistic price range emerges.
+A comparative market analysis is the most reliable tool for setting your asking price, and the backbone of pricing your home correctly.
+Your agent uses recent Deeds Office transfer records and platforms like Lightstone to find homes like yours, in location, size, age, and condition, that have sold recently.
+From that data, a realistic price range emerges.

 A good CMA isn't a single number, it's a range with clear methodology behind it.
 If your agent gives you a price without showing you the comparable sales that support it, ask for the data.
 Understanding why the number is what it is helps you price with confidence rather than hope.

 Request CMAs from two or three agents.
-Compare not just the recommended prices but the evidence each agent provides.
-An agent who prices high to win your mandate and then recommends a reduction three weeks after listing is more expensive than one who priced correctly from the start.
+Compare not only the recommended prices but the evidence behind each one.
+An agent who prices high to win your mandate, then asks for a reduction three weeks in, costs you more than one who priced correctly from the start.
+With the right number set, the next task is pricing that attracts the right buyers.

 Closing Reflection